Registering A Food Business

 Make sure you have the correct planning authorisation for your type of food operation.
 You need to register your food business with us, even if you have purchased an existing business.

-Planning authorisation needs to be submitted 28 days before the change over or opening.
+You need to register 28 days before the change over or opening.
 You can complete our online food business registration form.
 There’s no fee for registration.